Snacks (Supersize): Critical reception

 Narzra Ahmed from Clash praised the album for containing many hit songs, writing: "Jones has put together an impressive collection of insanely catchy songs.
 It's not easy to come by an album which contains hit after hit like this does.
 It is a joy to listen to."

 Promotion

 During its week of release, Snacks (Supersize) was promoted with the song "This is Real" featuring fellow British singer-songwriter Ella Henderson.
 In support of the album, Jones also launched his own Snacks-themed comedy game show on YouTube.

-Jones announced he would be touring in 2020, with the tour to include pyrotechnics, dancers and inflatables.
-Dates include:
+Jones toured in support of the album in 2020, with the tour including pyrotechnics, dancers and inflatables.